dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 We advice that you give each resource a
 [specific name](https://dlthub.com/docs/general-usage/resource#duplicate-and-rename-resources)
-before loading with pipeline.run.
+before loading with `pipeline.run`.
 This will make sure that data goes to a table with the name you want and that each pipeline uses a
 [separate state for incremental loading.](https://dlthub.com/docs/general-usage/state#read-and-write-pipeline-state-in-a-resource)